COOKIE POLICY

 _CLSK

-It links several page views by a user into a single session record.
+Connects multiple page views by a user into a single session recording.

 (cookiebot)